Amazon Workers In Germany & Spain Go On Strike For Black Friday

 Over the past several years, ambulances have been called to Amazon warehouses about 600 times, according to CNBC.
 At one warehouse with somewhere between 1,800 and 2,000 workers, an ambulance was called 115 times.
 For comparison, a nearby Tesco with 1,300 workers needed an ambulance just eight times.

-Amazon UK says that its network is “fully operational” and that “any reports to the contrary are simply wrong.”
+Amazon UK says that its network is “fully operational,” and that “any reports to the contrary are simply wrong.”

-The company also disputes that working conditions in its warehouses are dangerous or that it is pay is low in the UK.
+The company also disputes that working conditions in its warehouses are dangerous or that it is paying out substandard wages in the U.K.

 “According to the U.K. Government’s Health and Safety Executive, Amazon has over 40% fewer injuries on average than other transportation and warehousing companies in the U.K.,” the company said in a statement.
-“We encourage everyone to compare our pay, benefits and working conditions to others and come see for yourself on one of the public tours we offer every day at our centers across the UK uk.amazonfctours.com.”
+“We encourage everyone to compare our pay, benefits and working conditions to others and come see for yourself on one of the public tours we offer every day at our centers across the UK.”

 GMB says that workers in Italy will also “take action” to protest conditions and pay for Black Friday.
 The union is encouraging other Amazon employees to share their experiences with the company using the hashtag #AmazonWeAreNotRobots.